-After digging near the shore for a while I cruised through the harbor further out toward the Long Island Sound, I slowly hugged the shore taking in the beautiful coastline of the Island.
-Just as I was about to crank it up I noticed a guy at the end of a dock that led to one of those incredible Gold Coast homes that you see in magazines.
-He was whistling and waving me over so I let off a little and turned to head toward him.
-As I pulled closer to the dock I realized that the nondescript guy in a baseball hat gesturing to me was none other than Billy Joel.
+After digging near the shore for a while, I cruised through the harbor further out toward the Long Island Sound.
+I slowly hugged the shore, taking in the beautiful coastline of the island.
+Just as I was about to crank it up, I noticed a guy at the end of a dock that led to one of those incredible Gold Coast homes you see in magazines.
+He was whistling and waving me over, so I let off a little and turned to head toward him.
+As I pulled closer to the dock, I realized that the nondescript guy in a baseball hat gesturing to me was none other than Billy Joel.

 That’s the Billy Joel we know around here.